-1307.2.6 "Standard", "As Per Plan" and "Special" Pay Items
+1307.2.6 "Standard", "As Per Plan", "Miscellaneous", and "Special" Pay Items

-There are three types of pay items in a construction plan, "Standard", "As Per Plan" and "Special".
+There are four types of pay items in a construction plan, "Standard", "As Per Plan", "Miscellaneous", and "Special".
 A "Standard" pay item is one whose requirements are defined by the Standard Construction Drawings and the Construction and Material Specifications or Supplemental Specifications.
 The description of a "Standard" pay item is consistent from plan to plan and is listed under the heading "Basis of Payment" in the Construction and Material Specifications or Supplemental Specifications.

 An "As Per Plan" item is a standard pay item whose requirements need to be modified from that which is defined by the Standard Construction Drawings and the Construction and Material Specifications or Supplemental Specifications.
 Every "As Per Plan" item must have a corresponding plan note, or proposal note, or plan detail, or combination thereof which clearly and completely explains the deviation(s) from the standard item.
+The "As Per Plan" descriptor should not be included as part of a "Miscellaneous" or "Special" pay item description.
 The location of "As Per Plan" notes and details shall be cross-referenced in the "See Sheet No." column on the General Summary.